alaffin12/stackedit/Caught by Stradh.md

 >And it knows you're coming.

 #### What's Really Going On Here
-The Amber Temple in Barovia is the physical manifestation of the metaphysical concept - the essence of the Demiplanes of Dread themselves.
+**Nature of the Amber Temple:** The Amber Temple in Barovia is the physical manifestation of the metaphysical concept - the essence of the Demiplanes of Dread themselves.
 In truth there is an equivalent of the Amber Temple in every one of the domains of Ravenloft - one for every Dread Lord, built upon a foundation of the fears, regrets, obsessions and the nature of their prison made manifest.

-The Dark Powers are not gods - not truly.
+**Nature of the Dark Powers:** The Dark Powers are not gods - not truly.
 They are ideas with so much metaphysical weight that they manifest their existence as a nominal power.
 Unlike other beings in the cosmos they cannot be killed or destroyed - only bound and imprisoned, held apart so that they do not run wild across the cosmos.

-Vecna
+Vecna discovered the Amber Temple - the true Amber Temple - in ages past.
+In his quest for power he liberated one of the beings imprisoned within

 ## Food and Drink in Barovia
 ### Foods in Barovia